 What if I lose something?
 Is there a lost and found?

 We do not have an official 'lost and found' arrangement as misplaced objects are usually found very quickly.
 Staff and fellow residents might be able to help you locate a missing object.
 Ask around.
 Neither do we offer safe keeping of your personal belongings.
 However we do recommend you take usual precautions, by locking your rooms when you go out, and taking valuables with you at all times.

 I live far away.
 Can I purchase books online?

 Certainly.
-Check under CONNECT>Contact Us for how to order books online.
+Check under LEARN>Bookstore for how to order books online.
 We have many interesting publications and you may also want to subscribe to International Headquarter's monthly magazine, The Theosophist.